Timothy C. Hain, MD Page last modified: February 16, 2014

 Age: In general, older people are more susceptible than younger people to gentamicin toxicity.
 This may relate to a steady attrition of vestibular neurons during life, so that by the age of 80, approximately 50% of vestibular ganglion cells have died, even in normal persons.

 Little is known about toxicity in children.
 Aust (2001) suggested that children are less prone to develop vestibulotoxicity from gentamicin than adults.
+Fjalstad (2013) suggested that neonates are also less prone due to a higher volume of distribution.
 This is not certain, however, as most animal data suggests the opposite.
 In mice, newly born mice accumulate gentamicin sooner than adults (Steyger and Dai, 2003).
 In cat, neonates are also more sensitive to gentamicin than adults (Bernard 1981).
 Gentamicin is probably also toxic to the ear of the developing fetus as related drugs (e.g. streptomycin) have been shown to have this problem (see Boradori et al, 1997).

 In general the message is modestly encouraging.
 People can recover from ototoxicity, although the process is slow and usually incomplete.
 The majority of the improvement occurs at high-frequencies on rotatory chair testing -- high-frequency gain usually returns to normal after several years, but remains depressed for lower frequencies.
 To establish long term prognosis, a rotatory chair test done after 2 years is very important.